ragegage/chat_umbrella/README.md

 To do this, we'll need a way for users of our web app to input a chat room name, and tell our server to let people join whatever room they want.

+## TODO: Display list of rooms

+Next, let's keep a list of rooms on the page at all times.
+A room will get added to the list once the user has joined it.

+## TODO: Display list of online users (using Presence)